-Then, a new binary for MyLib/1.0 has to be built for the new dependency version.
-Otherwise it will maintain the old, buggy addition() version.
-Even in the case that MyLib/1.0 doesn't have any change in its code lines neither in the recipe, the resulting binary rebuilding MyLib requiring MyOtherLib/2.1' will be different and the package needs to be different.
+Then, in this case, MyLib/0.1 has to build a new binary for the new dependency version.
+Otherwise, it will maintain the old, buggy addition() version.
+Even if MyLib/0.1 hasn't change a line, not the code, neither the recipe, still the resulting binary would be different.

-5.6.3 Using package_id() for package dependencies
+6.6.3 Using package_id() for package dependencies

-The self.info object has also a requires object.
-It is a dictionary with the necessary information for each requirement, all direct and transitive dependencies. e.g. self.info.requires["MyOtherLib"] is a RequirementInfo object.
+The self.info object also have a requires object.
+It is a dictionary with the necessary information for each requirement, all direct and transitive dependencies.
+E.g. self.info.requires["MyOtherLib"] is a RequirementInfo object.